yiqi-liu/yiqi-liu.github.io/_pages/misc.md

 ---

 Aside from economics, I'm also into art.
-I minored in studio art back in college, and was interested in [music]({{ "/music/" | relative_url }}) about that topic. and visual arts from the Romantic era to the early 20th century.
+I minored in studio art back in college, and was interested in [music]({{ "/music/" | relative_url }}) and visual arts from the Romantic era to the early 20th century.
 Here are some paintings I did, mostly during undergrad.

 {% include gallery id="gallery" caption="" %}